coecms/coecms.github.io/_posts/2018-09-03-storage-where-what-why-how.md

 	mdssdiff -P project_id -cl -r localdir -p $USER/remotedir
 ```

-# How?
-In the future
+### Moving data between disk and tape: In the future

 There are plans to make it easier and more attractive to transfer files to massdata by creating more supporting software tools: